dishb/commit-styles/README.md

 ## Titles:

 Titles should be short but descriptive.
 They should be a maximum of one sentence.
 When writing titles, write them in lower case and without periods (.), exclamation marks (!), or question marks (?) at the end of the title.
+Make sure to use "&" intead of "and".

 ## Labels: